How Carat Weight Affects Price

 Above 6 carats, diamonds are considered specials, and are individually priced.

-(Hint: If you want to save money, consider a diamond that is just under the major weight/price breaks.
-It will look almost exactly as large, but cost less.
+(Hint: If you want to save money, consider a diamond that is just under the weight/price break.
+It will look just as large, but cost less.
 Example: 0.95 carats instead of 1.00)

 Each week, prices and availability fluctuate for certain sizes and shapes, with the forces of demand and supply.
 At the time of this writing and for a couple of years now, diamonds have been harder to find in the 1.25 carat range as well as 0.67 and 2.50, to mention only a few.

 This scarcity of certain sizes influences prices for those stones because the best possible discounts to dealers are not offered on diamonds that are in limited supply.
 In other words, a dealer who has stones of these hard-to-find sizes can just sit on them until someone offers to pay his price.